KrasniKot/KrasniKot/README.md

 🚀 **Machine Learning Engineer | Mathematician in Training | Software Developer**

-I specialise in **machine learning**, building models from scratch with a strong mathematical foundation.
-Currently, I’m pursuing a **Licentiate Degree in Mathematics** to dive deeper into theoretical research and advance my work in AI and computational mathematics.
+I specialise in **machine learning** and currently I’m pursuing a **Licentiate Degree in Mathematics** to dive deeper into theoretical research and advance my work in AI and computational mathematics.

 ## 🔍 What I Do
 - 🧠 **Machine Learning** – I enjoy building ML models from scratch, but I appreciate the value of high-level tools and use them as well!